rlindland/Astar/README.md

 # Astar
-An implementation of an Astar search algorithm made for Battlecode 2018
+An implementation of an A* search algorithm made for Battlecode 2018